 A VPN can be used to protect your privacy online, and as an added bonus can grant access to content that may be blocked in your region.
 This is particularly handy if you are traveling abroad and want to continue watching your favourite shows on BBC iPlayer, like Doctor Who for example.
 Here, we recommend our top six VPNs for BBC iPlayer.

 We should first point out that watching BBC iPlayer outside of the UK is technically breaking the rights agreement reached between rights holder and broadcaster.

-That said, you could argue that as a resident of the UK that pays your TV Licence, you are at least morally in the right.
+That said, you could argue that as a resident of the UK that pays your TV Licence (see: do I need a TV Licence?), you are at least morally in the right.
 But when it comes down to it, it’s still not technically how you’re meant to be using the service, so proceed at your own risk.

 A VPN will open up access to BBC iPlayer from anywhere in the world if you connect to a UK server.
 It tricks iPlayer into thinking you are currently in the UK by giving you a virtual IP address.
 This works in the same way for accessing American Netflix and Hulu from outside the US, but in that instance you’ll be required to connect to a server located in the US.

 Visit our in-depth article for more details about how to watch BBC iPlayer abroad, or read on for our pick of the best VPNs for iPlayer.